kimlyndon/PitchPerfect/README.md

 **Multiple Views**
   There are 2 view controller scenes: A RecordingSounds scene, and a PlaySounds scene.
-  The recording scene consists of a record button and mic image.
+  The recording scene consists of a record button (mic) and a stop button.
   The playback scene displays the icons for each sound for which you are able to playback your recording.

 **IBActions and Outlets**